 Successful policy implementation is crucial to delivering the key objectives of any new policy, especially during the current period of remote working and public pressure for quick responses to key issues.
 The inability to successfully deliver a policy, programme or project can waste precious time and resources and fail to achieve desired outcomes.

-This virtual course starts by considering how to establish the nature, size and driving force of the problem to which the policy is responding.
-It then covers how to involve stakeholders effectively and how to establish what activities, people and resources need to be in place for a policy to be implemented effectively.
-The course also covers how to develop and use monitoring and evaluation effectively, and how to write a delivery and implementation plan that has the greatest chances of success.
+Attend this virtual course to learn how to involve stakeholders effectively and how to establish what activities, people and resources need to be in place for a policy to be implemented effectively.
+Gain more effective monitoring and evaluation techniques and learn how to write a delivery and implementation plan that has the greatest chances of success.

 Please note we will be using Zoom to deliver the course.

 - “Very knowledgeable and engaging tutor – rare combination.
 Clearly explained with plenty of opportunity to discuss.”
 Policy Officer, Parentkind

 - “An invaluable course – insightful and informative, filled with interesting anecdotes and real world examples,” Secretariat and Policy Officer, Cabinet Office

 - “Philip Davis was a very knowledgeable and entertaining teacher about the challenges and successes of policy implementation.”
 Senior Manager Student Policy, Open University